 Gained experience in Corporate America helping start-ups and Fortune 500 companies.

-Companies: AT&T, Service Master, and MotiveAI.
+Companies: AT&T, Service Master, and MotiveAI political media start-up.

 Clinical Practicum South Platte Psychotherapy